-Stage 3 - Second Written Warning and Student Moved Within the Classroom (where possible)
+Stage 3 - Second Written Warning

-Occasionally, students will continue to behave in an unsatisfactory manner despite receiving both a Verbal and a Written Warning.
-Such behaviour will result in the student moving into Stage 3.
+Occasionally, students will continue to behave in an unsatisfactory manner despite receiving both a Verbal and a First Written Warning.
+This will result in the student moving into Stage 3.
 The onus is on the class teacher trying to retain control of his/her own teaching groups.
-A further written warning from the teacher must be placed in the student's planner.
+A Second Written Warning from the teacher must be placed in the student's planner.

-The first three stages are very much seen as classroom-based strategies.
+The first three stages are seen as classroom-based strategies.
 It may well be seen as desirable to relocate the student within the classroom to prevent further escalation.